razoumov/publish/02-task-parallelism.md

 > What would happen if in the last code we declare `count` in the main thread?
 >
 >> _Answer_: we'll get an error at compilation, since then `count` will belong to the main thread (will
->> be within the scope of the main thread), and we can modify its value only in the main thread.
+>> be defined within the scope of the main thread), and we can modify its value only in the main thread.
 >
-> What would happen if we try to insert `var x = 10;` inside the first begin statement?
+> What would happen if we try to insert a second definition `var x = 10;` inside the first `begin`
+> statement?
 >
 >> _Answer_: that will actually work, as we'll simply create another, local instance of `x` with its own
 >> value.